Combatd/RentKittyCats/README.md

 # RentKittyCats

 This project is a rental website based on 99dresses, but oriented around cats!
+It allows users to rent out their cats to other users, and the renters can accept / deny requests.
+Once a request has been accepted, overlapping requests are automatically denied, preventing new requests for that duration of time.

 ## Learning Goals
 * Be able to build a model with validations and default values